 - Primary vaccine failure.
 About 1 of every 100 vaccinated individuals do not develop a protective antibody response after receiving 2 measles vaccinations; these people are said to have primary vaccine failure.
 When measles vaccination was introduced in 1963, it was given as a single dose, but elimination was only achieved after a second dose was added to the schedule in 1989 to reduce the number of people with primary vaccine failure.

 In an elimination setting, people with primary or secondary vaccine failure (as well as other people vulnerable to measles, including children too young to be vaccinated and certain immunocompromised individuals) are extremely unlikely to acquire measles, simply because they aren't exposed to it.
 The presence of more measles-infected people, however, increases the risk of an infected person contacting someone with primary or secondary vaccine failure.
-Now that rates of immunization are falling and the U.S. is at risk of losing elimination status, individuals who are not immune to measles are ever more likely to encounter people infected with measles and thus to become infected themselves.
+Now that rates of immunization are falling, individuals who are not immune to measles are increasingly more likely to encounter people infected with measles and thus become infected themselves.

-The distribution of cases in the United States' ongoing measles outbreaks (Figure 1) provides a good example of how measles epidemics affect people with different vaccination statuses.
-Of the 704 cases reported between January 1 and April 29, 2019, the majority (71%) occurred in unvaccinated individuals, while 11% of infected people had received at least one dose of MMR vaccine; the vaccination status of 18% of the cases was unknown (Figure 2).
-When you consider that fewer than 10% of children in the U.S. overall are not vaccinated against measles, the fact that at least 71% of cases occurred in unvaccinated individuals gives a sense of how much more vulnerable this population is to infection with measles, which is one of the most contagious infections known – as many as 90% of non-immune people exposed to a person with measles will become infected!
+The distribution of cases in the 2019 U.S. measles outbreak—during which over 1,200 cases were confirmed in 31 states—provides a good example of how measles epidemics affect people with different vaccination statuses.
+The majority of cases (70%) occurred in unvaccinated individuals, while 11% of infected people had received at least 1 dose of MMR vaccine; the vaccination status of 18% of the cases was unknown.
+This offers a sense of how much more vulnerable unvaccinated individuals are to infection with measles, which is one of the most contagious infections known—as many as 90% of non-immune people exposed to a person with measles will become infected!

-The number of vaccinated individuals (or adults born before 1957, who nearly all acquired immunity from natural infection in the pre-vaccine area) is so much larger than that of unvaccinated people that there will inevitably be far more of them exposed to measles.
-As a result, even if only a tiny fraction of vaccinated individuals become infected, this will still account for a substantial number of cases.
+The number of vaccinated individuals (or adults born before 1957, who nearly all acquired immunity from natural infection in the pre-vaccine area) is larger than that of unvaccinated people.
+Therefore, in the context of an outbreak, there will inevitably be far more of them exposed to measles.
+As a result, even if only a tiny fraction of vaccinated individuals become infected, this can account for a substantial number of cases.